-Once you’re satisfied with your final result, it is time to get some external opinions.
-A lot of people skip this step, and it doesn’t always turn out great.
-When you try out your salutatorian speech in front of other people, you can get a good idea of how your audience will respond to it on graduation day.
+Once you are satisfied with your final result, it is time to get some external opinions.
+Many skip this step, and it doesn’t always turn out great.
+When you try out your salutatorian speech in front of others, you can get a good idea of how your audience will respond on graduation day.

 Practice giving your speech in front of some of your classmates, teachers, or family members.
 Try out your salutatorian speech examples on them and see how they respond.
 Ask for feedback and see how you can improve your speech.
 Also, try out your salutatorian speech jokes and stories on them and see if they find them appropriate and entertaining.

 The popular saying goes, ‘Practice makes perfect,’ and few things embody this saying more than speeches.
 You must practice your speech for several hours without sounding stiff and unnatural.
 As you practice, you can find ways to improve your salutatorian speech more.